 A survey was conducted by CyberPulse, a division of Impulse Research Corporation in Los Angeles, and commissioned by CIBA Vision.
 The survey questioned 1,016 women ages 16 to 35.
 The results found that women often associate different eye colors with specific personality traits.

 Brown Eyes: Outgoing, vivacious, and affable.
-People with brown eyes are often individualists who are steadfast, serious, practical, self sufficient, with a somewhat retiring nature, and a strong sense of commitment.
+People with brown eyes are often individualists who are steadfast, serious, practical, and self-sufficient, with a somewhat retiring nature and a strong sense of commitment.
 Often attractive, adorable, and enjoys making new friends.
-Kind, loyal and devoted to the special people in their lives, likes to cheer people up, and known as the best kissers of all.
+Kind, loyal, and devoted to the special people in their lives like to cheer people up, and known as the best kissers of all.

 Hazel Eyes: Determined, imaginative, loves adventure and trying new things, often has a boundless inner vitality.
-People with hazel eyes are often risk takers yet profound thinkers, courageous in the face of adversity, aware of their own limitations, responsible, but often have a serious selfish streak.
+People with hazel eyes are often risk takers yet profound thinkers, courageous in the face of adversity, aware of their own limitations, are responsible but often have a serious selfish streak.

-Black Eyes: Have a dynamic character full of vitality, people with black eyes tond to be hot-tempered, impulsive and often seek dangerous adventures.
-They command respect, exhibit great dignity, but they are often pretentious, secretive and mysterious.
+Black Eyes: Have a dynamic character full of vitality; people with black eyes tend to be hot-tempered, impulsive, and often seek dangerous adventures.
+They command respect, and exhibit great dignity, but they are often pretentious, secretive, and mysterious.